 culture.
 Sponsored by Matt Heftler.

 'Spanish Children' (1964) 11m, dir.
 Bill Deneen.
 Here we witness the activities of a boy and his sister during harvest time in a mountain village of Álora, 40km north of Málaga, in Spain, showing their life at home, at school, in the village plaza and in the orchards and fields.
 This whitewashed village with steep cobblestone streets was formerly home to Cervantes, and reputedly the birthplace of the Malagueñas style of flamenco music.
 The film depicts a life that may no longer exist in southern Spain, and ends with a performance of a lively young flamenco dancer.
-Sponsored by Matt Heftler.
+Sponsored by John O'Connell.

 'Variations on an Italian Theme' (1961), 20m, dir.
 Carson Davidson.
 A tour of Italy, with a view of the life of the Italian people.
 Follows a couple of bicyclists in the valley of Aosta, showing typical views of life in out of the way places.
 Included are a number of small portraits of Italians telling about working as an artistic blacksmith, interacting with visitors as a gondolier, and showing a historic home to interested strangers.
 Made for Alitalia Airlines.
 Preserved by the Academy Film Archive.
 Sponsored by Carson "Kit" Davidson.

-'Wild Men of the Kalahari' (1930) 30m, prod.
+'Wild Men of Kalahari' (1930) 30m, prod.
 C. Ernest Cadle.
 In one of the earliest "talking pictures" shot in western Africa, expedition leader and lecturer Dr. C. Ernest Cadle of the Cameron-Cadle expedition describes the Kung Bushmen as "among the most treacherous creatures on earth".
 He then "baited them as we would an animal" to gather them for camera shots, and noted their eating habits ("he doesn't chew, but simply swallows like a dog").
 Sponsored by Marti Kilby

 'Library, The: a Place for Discovery' (1965) 17m, dir.
 Irving Rusinow.
 Illustrates services, materials and facilities of public and school libraries.
 Shows students how to use the card catalog and locate books.
 Explains vertical picture files and those for other A/V materials.
 Sponsored by Jack Coffey.